OCHA-DAP/hdx-python-scraper/docs/main.md

         output_hxltags:
           - "#affected+displaced"

-The needs configurable scraper takes data for the latest available date for each country. subsets allows the definition of multiple indicators by way of filters.
+The needs configurable scraper takes data for the latest available date for each country.
+`subsets` allows the definition of multiple indicators by way of filters.
 A filter is defined for each indicator (in this case there is one) which contains one or more filters in Python syntax.
-Column names can be used directly and if all are not already specified in input_cols and date_col, then all should be put as a list under the key filter_cols.
+Column names can be used directly and if all are not already specified in `input_cols` and `date_col`, then all should be put as a list under the key `filter_cols`.

      needs:
         dataset: "global-humanitarian-overview-2020-figures"